redddddsu/Market-Scraper/README.md

-Scraps all the prices of tomestone resources in FFXIV to find the highest price.
+Scraps all the prices of current tomestone resources in FFXIV to find the highest price.